ryanraposo/codeui/usage/usage.md

 ## Standard

 Allows browsing by element groups.
-These groups correspond to different parts of the editor, and form the beginning of the values one might add to User Settings.
+These groups correspond to different parts of the editor, and their titles form the beginning of the values one might add to User Settings.

-For example, following value would be found under heading *Activity Bar*, as item *Foreground*:
+For example, the following value would be found under heading *Activity Bar*, as item *Foreground*:

 ```"activityBar.foreground"```

 ## Palette

- In this view, elements retain a long form of the name as items are grouped by color.
+ In this viewtype, elements retain a long form of the name as items are grouped by color.
 The configuration above would be listed as *Activity Bar Foreground*, grouped with all elements who share it's effective color.

  This viewtype enables you to make batch changes to elements and alter the palette of the editor as it appears.
+Palette mode also helps in identifying visible elements whose names you aren't familiar with.
+Use it to see your theme at a glance.

 # Customization